Building a Boat Rack

 In use, a Nylon/Fiberglas 10 mil silver tarp 12' X 16' will be used.
 What I found is that these tarps are made in different thicknesses, the green or brown are 3 mil thick, the blue is 5 mil, while the silver is 10 mil.
 This 16' length is a couple of feet to long, as they do not make 12' X 14', so the front will be just hang down between the cab and front of the bed or be cut off.

 To hold this tarp in place, bungee cords will attach to the side eye grommets and down to the bottom side of the bed or fender wells.
-This will more than likely not be good to drive down the road with this tarp top on, but for a overnight stay will work great, as I have used similar units before, (not quite as elaborate, but functional).
+This will more than likely not be good to drive down the road with this tarp top on, but for a overnight stay, it will work great, as I have used similar units before, (not quite as elaborate, but functional).
 This will not only be used for fishing, but hunting as well, especially with the price of gasoline climbing.

 |Here the finished camper|